jingzhilehuakai/AirKnow/README.md

 ---

-> YOU ARE WELCOMED TO JOIN US, By clicking [here](https://github.com/AKTeam/AirKnow/pulls).
+> YOU ARE WELCOMED TO JOIN US, BY CLICKING [HERE](https://github.com/AKTeam/AirKnow/pulls).